 He earned an engineering degree from the Regional Engineering College (REC) in Warangal, India, and later a master’s degree in computer science from the Indian Institute of Technology in Kanpur, India.
 He also pursued doctoral studies at the University of Washington in Seattle, WA.

 Michele Hasson has more than 25 years of development experience in the non-profit sector.
 She is currently consulting (when not traveling), with the Northwest African American Museum, the Burke Museum of Natural History and Culture, the Wing Luke Asian Museum, the Pacific Northwest Diabetes Research Institute, and the Bainbridge Island Museum of Art.
 Her extensive experience in fundraising and board development, especially with major donors, has helped organizations grow both internal and external capacities.

-David graduated with a Bachelor of Science from Massachusetts Institute of Technology and a Master of Science in Scientific Computing from New York University.
-He is the CEO and Chief Scientist at Voloridge Investment Management.
+David graduated with a Bachelor of Science in Mathematics from Massachusetts Institute of Technology and a Master of Science in Scientific Computing from New York University.

 Cliff Schmidt started Literacy Bridge in 2007 to address global poverty and disease by making practical agriculture and health knowledge accessible to those who need it most.
 He led the development of an audio-based mobile device called the “Talking Book” for people with minimal literacy skills living in rural areas without electricity or Internet access.

 Cliff received the Microsoft Alumni Foundation Integral Fellow Award by Bill and Melinda Gates and was awarded a Clinton Global Initiative membership by President Bill Clinton.
 He received the top prize at the Tech Awards in 2012 and Computerworld Honors in 2013, and was selected by the PBS Newshour as one of five Agents for Social Change in 2013.